S-Sankar02/S-Sankar02/README.md

 <h3 align="center">

-⭐ Thank you for visiting my GitHub Profile ⭐
+⭐ Thank you for visiting my GitHub profile!

-If you like my work, don't forget to ⭐ my repositories!

-Happy Coding 🚀
+I'm always eager to learn new technologies and grow professionally.

 </h3>